-In a recent Massachusetts case, the state Medicaid agency attempted to make the argument that the second group of permitted transfers that apply only to the home meant the the broader group of exceptions did not apply to the home, in other words that one list of exceptions was for the nursing home resident’s home and the other for all other assets, rather than the ones for the home being in addition to the broader exceptions.
+The Massachusetts Medicaid agency in one case attempted to make the argument that the second group of permitted transfers that apply only to the home meant the the broader group of exceptions did not apply to the home, in other words that one list of exceptions was for the nursing home resident’s home and the other for all other assets, rather than the ones for the home being in addition to the broader exceptions.
 In that case, a woman had transferred her home into trust for the sole benefit of her disabled niece.
 The Massachusetts Medicaid agency made the argument that the transfer should be penalized because the niece was not the woman’s child.
 The Massachusetts court ruled in the woman’s favor that the transfer was not penalized because the broader exceptions applied no matter what was transferred into the trust for the niece.
 The court pointed out that it would be perverse to penalize a transfer of the house into the trust but not the transfer the proceeds of the sale of the home if it were sold first.

 Here’s how these rules can work in practice:

 Emily and Ira go to visit an elder law attorney.
 They are quite concerned about their father, Frank, and their brother, Samuel.
 Samuel, now 54 years old, is mentally retarded and has lived with his parents his whole life.
 Since his mother’s death seven years ago, Samuel has been living only with his father.
 Frank is 85 years old and recently had a stroke.
 He is receiving care in a rehabilitation facility, but it is unlikely that he will be able to come home.
 He certainly will not be able to care for Samuel any longer.